 The following chart summarizes the compensation for CBC/Radio-Canada’s senior management.
 It sets out their base salary range and total cash compensation range.
 It also provides comparisons with compensation in the market.

-Over the past six years, CBC/Radio-Canada has continued to look for ways to increase its accountability and transparency with Canadians, including through proactive disclosure.
+CBC/Radio-Canada continues to look for ways to increase its accountability and transparency with Canadians, including through proactive disclosure.
 By providing this information, the Corporation is at the forefront of other Crown Corporation and other broadcasters, providing a clear picture of the remuneration earned by its employees, while maintaining its ability to attract and retain high-calibre talent in a very competitive broadcasting industry and respecting existing federal law regarding the privacy of individual's specific salaries.

 In this way, Canadians can be assured of the Corporation's continued responsible management of its public resources.